There are many misconceptions going around virtual training, that’s why here we’ll leave our counterarguments and bust

 It’s still expensive at scale.

-Scalability of VR trainings for the enterprise is definitely one of the stronger points.
+The scalability of VR training for the enterprise is definitely one of the stronger points.

-With devices like Oculus Go you can easily have training into as many locations as you want around the world.
-The software allows you to control the content management and do all new updates.
+With devices like Oculus Go, you can easily have trained in as many locations as you want around the world.
+The software allows you to control content management and do all new updates.
 Even if the fresh content library is created, it will be pushed to all devices at the same time.

 A very limited number of companies develop VR training and provide the service.

-There are thousands of different software companies around the world that develop immersive training from scratch at the competitive price and you can choose one that matches your needs best.
+There are thousands of different software development companies around the world that develop immersive training from scratch at a competitive price and you can choose the one that matches your needs best.

 You need plenty of space to use a VR headset.

-Using Standalone VR headset actually requires little space.
+Using the Standalone VR headset actually requires little space.

 But of course, you better have a safe place or a separate room to conduct VR training for organizations.
 Besides, people will be happy to make the room as long as the experience is good enough for them to justify it.

 VR training locks us back into a classroom-based model.

 VR is mobile and can be used remotely.

-The trainee can access/download immersive training material from the company’s website, and use it wherever he/she wants (sticking common safety rules herewith).
+The trainee can access/download virtual training material from the company’s website, and use it wherever he/she wants (sticking common safety rules herewith).

 Moreover, with trends such as BYOD (Bring Your Own Device) becoming more popular, the world is moving to a decentralized workplace where people cooperate over large distances.
 Since VR headsets are getting cheaper, they can be easily bought for training goals and implemented remotely.

 The unnerving feeling is distracting people from their VR training goals.

 KFC has changed its onboarding process by offering a VR exercise to a new hire.
 This way employees could learn how to make fried chicken in 10 minutes, compared to the 25 minutes it takes in real life.

-A large part of people feel nausea during virtual reality experiences.
+A large part of people feels nausea during virtual reality experiences.